globaleaks/whistleblowing-software/documentation/security/ThreatModel.rst

    "Human Rights Activism Initiative", "A Human Rights Group starts a Whistleblowing initiative to spot human rights violations in a dangerous place.
 The organization requires anonymity to avoid retaliations and takedowns, and operates under a Pseudonym.
 The Recipients MUST not be disclosed to the Whistleblowers, but a Partial Disclosure by pseudonym can be acceptable in order to give proper trust to “Who the whistleblower is submitting to” .
 The Whistleblower MUST be guaranteed anonymity and their identity cannot be disclosed."
    "Citizen media initiative", "A Citizen media initiative with it’s own public identity wants to collect reports on a specific topic (political, environmental malpractice, corruption, etc) in a medium-low risk operational context.
 The recipients could be public or use Pseudonym in order to avoid complete exposure.
 The Whistleblower, if the topic is not life-threatening, can be allowed to submit also in a Confidential way to lower the entrance barrier."

-Below we show how different usage scenarios can require different anonymity levels, communication security requirements and identity disclosures for different actors.
+Below we show how different usage scenarios can require different anonymity levels, communication security requirements and identity disclosures for different users.

-GlobaLeaks, through its user interface, will enable each actor with appropriate security awareness information, and will enforce specific requirements to specific actors by the application of clear configuration guidelines.
+GlobaLeaks, through its user interface, will enable each user with appropriate security awareness information, and will enforce specific requirements to specific users by the application of clear configuration guidelines.

 .. csv-table::
-   :header: "Scenario", "Actor", "Anonymity level", "Identity disclosure", "Communication security"
+   :header: "Scenario", "User", "Anonymity level", "Identity disclosure", "Communication security"

    "Media outlet", "Whistleblower", "Anonymous", "Undisclosed", "High security" "", "Recipient", "No anonymity", "Disclosed", "Medium security"